 where $w_{f}$ denotes the enthalpy density in the false vacuum, $\bar{\theta}$ represents the \textit{pseudotrace} that is a generalization of the vacuum energy, and $c_{s}^{2}$ is the speed of sound in the plasma.
 Subscripts $f$ and $t$ refer to quantities in the false and true vacua respectively.
-The hydrodynamics of the plasma is described by the energy density $e$, pressure $p$, and enthalpy density $w$.
-The plasma is usually modeled as a perfect relativistic fluid, for which the pressure is related to the free energy density $\mathcal{F}$ by $p=-\mathcal{F}$.
-Since $\mathcal{F}$ equals to the effective potential, one has $p=-V_{{\rm eff}}$.
-The relevant thermodynamic quantities are given by
+The hydrodynamics of the plasma is described by the energy density $\rho$, the pressure $p$, and the enthalpy density $w$.

-where the second term in $p$ accounts for the field-independent contribution from \textit{all relativistic particle species in thermal equilibrium with the dark Higgs $h_x$ at temperature $T$}~\cite{Giese:2020znk}.